bartoszlorek/vector/README.md

 dot(vector)
 cross(vector)
 distance(vector)
-angleTo(vector)       // angle to vector in degrees radiansTo(vector)     // angle to vector in radians
+distanceSqr(vector)   // squared distance - if only comparison is needed, this is faster angleTo(vector)       // angle to vector in radians degreesTo(vector)     // angle to vector in degrees
 ```

 ## Immutable